Books

 —Peter Whiteley, Curator of North American Ethnology, American Museum of Natural History (New York, NY)

-—Daniel J. Pullen, Professor Emeritus, Florida State University (Tallahassee, FL) in Journal of Near Eastern Studies
+—Daniel J. Pullen, Professor Emeritus, Florida State University (Tallahassee, FL) in the Journal of Near Eastern Studies